Fort Cornwallis, Penang: your essential visitor guide

 After your visit

-This path continues along the shore towards the E&O Hotel, past some of the colonial buildings which make the area so famous.
+Once you’ve finished checking out the fort, turn back to the west and follow the Esplanade path along the shoreline towards the E&O Hotel, past the Padang and some of the colonial buildings that make the area so famous.

 Alternatively, continue to explore more of George Town on our self-guided walking tour.